PHP-DI/PHP-DI/README.md

 Now how does a code using PHP-DI works:

 * Application needs Foo so:
-* Application gets Foo from the Container
-* Application calls Foo
-    * Foo calls Bar
-        * Bar does something

-If we don't skip how PHP-DI works:

-* Application needs Foo so:
 * Application gets Foo from the Container, so:
     * Container creates Bim
     * Container creates Bar and gives it Bim